Hiccup246/Thunderbots-AVC2016/README.md

 # Thunderbots-AVC2016
 This is the repository for Team Thunderbots in the ENGR101 AVC challenge

+# URGENT WORK NEEDED!!
+THIS IS THE TIME TO PANIC

 Lead software developer: Arnold

 Software developer and networking: Harry, James